knative/serving/docs/spec/spec.md

       # is a core.v1.Container; some fields not allowed, such as resources, ports
       container:
-        # image either provided as pre-built container, or built by Elafros from
+        # image either provided as pre-built container, or built by Knative Serving from
         # source.
 When built by knative, set to the same as build template, e.g.
         # build.template.arguments[_IMAGE], as the "promise" of a future build.
         # If buildName is provided, it is expected that this image will be